phac-nml/locidex/README.md

 **Extract**

-The extract module is meant to use locidex formatted datbase directories to get sequences of individual loci bases on a locidex formatted database.
+The extract module is meant to use locidex formatted database directories to get sequences of individual loci bases on a locidex formatted database.
 The extract module opperates in four different modes.
 1) raw: sequences are directely extracted from the assembly with no further processing and processed modes involve pairwise mafft alignment of the extracted sequence with its best blast hit in the database which is used to perform the other three modes.
 2) trim: any leading or trailing bases which are not present in the db match are trimmed from the sequence.
-3)
+3) snp: This will apply only nucleotide variants to the reference allele which can be very useful for nanopore assemblies where indels are common and unlikely to be real.
+4) extend : This mode will fill in any terminal sequence missing from the sequence based on the matched reference allele.

 Input Data Formats: Fasta (contigs)